 Ability to analyse and discuss literature and to apply it to one’s own case study.

 Course schedule details can be found in the RMA time schedule.

 Mode of instruction

-Interactive tutorials.
 The students get instructions and are guided in the process of gathering material and information that is needed to write (or revise) a management plan for a site.
 They are expected to actively gather and process the required material.
-They work in pairs and each team writes one management plan.
-Some guest lecturers will discuss their experiences from daily practice that relate to the management of (archaeological) heritage sites.
+Some guest lecturers will discuss their experiences in daily practice.

 The course load will be distributed as follows: